 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Professional AccreditationSuccessful completion of the program will allow students to demonstrate tertiary level study in the field of insolvency law, in order to be licensed as insolvency practitioners by the Australian Securities and Investments Commission (ASIC), and Australian Financial Security Authority (AFSA) as required by the Insolvency Law Reform Act 2016 (Cth).
+The degree allows students to demonstrate postgraduate tertiary level study in the field of insolvency law, in order to be licensed as insolvency practitioners by the Australian Securities and Investments Commission (ASIC), and Australian Financial Security Authority (AFSA), as required by the Insolvency Law Reform Act 2016 (Cth).

 This program is generally taught over two semesters in intensive blended mode, and includes a mix of face-to-face intensives and online learning.
 The course is offered in both the first, winter and second semesters which run from February to June and July to November, respectively.